ManuelNelson7/esc-to-go-back/readme.md

 ![](./Mockup-min.png)

-This is an social media project where you can share and save images and gifs from the past, getting your daily dosis of vintage.
+This is a social media project where you can share and save images and gifs from the past, getting your daily dosis of vintage.

 ## Links